keichi/hpcmaspa17-pfanalyzer/src/4_proposal.md

 profiler to extract communication patterns from applications and a simulator capable of simulating application-aware dynamic interconnects.

-## MPI Profiler
+## Representation of Communication Pattern

 <!-- 通信パターンの定義 -->
-In this paper, we represent the communication pattern of an applications using the traffic matrix of the application.
+In this paper, we represent the communication pattern of an application using the traffic matrix of the application.
 For an application composed of $n$ processes, its traffic matrix is defined as a $n \times n$ square matrix $T$ of which element $T_{ij}$ is equal to the volume of traffic sent from rank $i$ to rank $j$.
-Here, we approximate that the volume of traffic between processes is constant during the execution of a job and compute the volume of traffic from the total number of bytes transferred between a process pair.
+Here, we approximate that the volume of traffic between processes is constant during the execution of a job.
+The traffic volume between a process pair is assumed to be the total bytes transferred divided by the duration of the application.

-The purpose of this approximation is to simplify and speed up the simulation.
+This approximation is introduced to simplify and speed up the simulation.
+The idea behind this approximation is based on the fact that many HPC applications (_e.g._ partial differential equation solvers) show an iterative nature.
+These applications spend most of their execution time inside a repetitive loop and thus their communication patterns do not significantly change over time.
+Therefore, the traffic matrix can be a good representation of the communication characteristics of an iterative application despite the loss of temporal order.
+In future, we plan to apply trace segmentation\ [@Alawneh2016] techniques on the communication trace and divide it into multiple communication phases and then simulate each phase individually to further improve the accuracy of simulation for applications with significantly time-varying communication patterns.

+## MPI Profiler

 <!-- 既存のプロファイラの問題点 -->
 Initially, we tried to reuse existing MPI performance analysis tools such as